7 South Street, Litchfield, CT 06759

 This library respects the copyright law of the United States (Title 17, U.S. Code).
 The researcher will be held liable for copyright infringement if reproductions are used other than for private study, scholarship or research.
 In order to obtain permission to publish or reproduce any of the materials in the collection of the Litchfield Historical Society, address a written request to the director.

 If you are unable to visit the Helga J. Ingraham Memorial Library to conduct research, you may fill out the Research Request form.
-The fee for an initial search of the collections is $25.00, and this fee includes 10 copies.
-Copies may be provided in digital format at the discretion of staff.
-Additional copies are 25¢ per page.

 We recommend searching our online databases prior to contacting us.